Crime & conflict

 Share

 Between October 2024 and June 2025, the United Nations reported over 1,000 deaths, more than 200 injuries, and 620 kidnappings in these areas.
-Gang have forced to abandon their fields, leading to significant food insecurity.
+Gang activities have forced farmers to abandon their fields, leading to significant food insecurity.
 The violence has also displaced more than 239,000 people, with many fleeing across the country’s largest river to escape the turmoil.

 Haitian police are collaborating with a U.N.-backed mission led by Kenyan officers to combat the escalating gang violence.
-The mission aims to support local law in restoring stability to the affected regions.
+The mission aims to support local law enforcement in restoring stability to the affected regions.

-The state of emergency is expected to last for three months, during which the government to implement to curb gang activities and address the crisis resulting from the violence.
+The state of emergency is expected to last for three months, during which the government plans to implement measures to curb gang activities and address the humanitarian crisis resulting from the violence.

 The international community has expressed concern over the situation, with various organizations offering support to Haiti in its efforts to combat gang violence and restore order.